deepgraph/deepgraph/doc/source/what_is_deepgraph.rst

 deep graphs.
 We're thinking of implementing an interface to a suitable package dedicated to the analysis of multilayer networks.

-**Disclaimer**

-Since this project is fairly new, it's not unlikely you might encounter some bugs here and there.
-Although the core functionalities are covered pretty well by test scripts, particularly the plotting methods could use some more testing.

-Furthermore, at this point, you can expect rather frequent updates to the package as well as the documentation.
-So please make sure to check for updates every once in a while.

-So far the package has only been developed by me, a fact that I would like to change very much.
-So if you feel like contributing in any way, shape or form, please feel free to contact me, report bugs, create pull requestes, milestones, etc. You can contact me via email: dominik.traxl@posteo.org

 .. note::

    Please acknowledge and cite the use of this software and its authors when